 So for that reason, I am recommending a Spa Down product here if you need to reduce alkalinity.
 Just know that will lower pH also (but then you can add a little pH up to balance)

-Not a ton of reviews but all are perfect star ratings.
+Almost 500 reviews and all are almost perfect star ratings.
 And free shipping when your total order is over $25.

 An Amazon’s Choice product with free shipping and hundreds of near-perfect reviews.